makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 You could run `console db-tools:restore` to populate your database from the freshly downloaded backup file.
-But in doing so, you will end up with sensitive data on your machine, which is not what you want.
-First of all, because in most cases that's illegal (in EU for example, because of GDPR).
-Secondly because you just don't want to know personal data from your (or your client's) customers.
+But in doing so, you will end up with sensitive data on your machine, which is not what you want:
+* First of all, because in most cases that's **illegal** (in UE for example, because of **GDPR**).
+* Secondly because you just don't want to know personal data from your clients or your client's clients.

 To avoid that, you need a proper **anonymization**.

 As it could be tricky and time-consuming to try to nicely anonymize data: the *DbToolsBundle* get rid of that for you.

-By adding some PHP attributes on your Doctrine Entities, you can easily configure a complete anonymization for your sensitive data.
+With the DbToolsBundle, by adding some PHP attributes on your Doctrine Entities, you can easily configure a complete anonymization for your sensitive data.

 ::: info
 Anonymization does not only work with Doctrine Entities.
 You can use it with